 - Gesellschaft für Fantastikforschung / Association for Research in the Fantastic (Hamburg)

 I am interested in supervising suitably qualified candidates who want to pursue research in the area of utopian thought, be it political, romantic or fantastic.
-My particular expertise is in the literary representation of the German Student Movement, the history of German Science Fiction from Kurd Lawitz to Andreas Eschbach and Martin Burckhardt, and the works and influence of Hermann Hesse.
+My particular expertise is in the German Student Movement (“1968”), German Science Fiction from Kurd Lasswitz to Andreas Eschbach and Theresa Hannig, as well as the works and influence of Hermann Hesse.